Signs and Symptoms

 Generalized Joint Laxity

-The areas of the body where two or more bones meet is called a joint, such as fingers, toes, knees, and hips.
+The areas of the body where two or more bones meet are called joint, such as fingers, toes, knees, and hips.
 Most joints enable mobility: they help body parts move.
 Joint hypermobility, or generalized joint laxity, means that a joint can move beyond what is considered a normal range of motion.
-This can affect several or all joints.
-Generalized joint laxity can be a marker for certain diseases or syndromes.
-It can cause pain or increase the risk of dislocation.
+This can affect several […]

 Read more